AdedamolaXL/pubstack/README.md

 - `app/(pages)` contains all the server side pages of this Next.js application.
 Any directory wrapped in `()` is a [route grouping](https://nextjs.org/docs/app/building-your-application/routing/route-groups).
   - `(authorized)/`: all server side pages that can only be viewed if the user has a valid session.
 Check out `(authorized)/layout.ts` to see session validation.
-- The above are the most important files to get an understanding of this application.
-All other files are specific to this application and not crucial to using Circle Web3 Services Web SDK.